Transportation and Parking Analysis

 Transportation and Parking Analysis - Final Report

 In 2018, the Village Board prioritized a village-wide comprehensive Transportation and Parking Analysis to be undertaken, and funds were identified in its 2019 budget.
 The Village’s Community Development Authority agreed to assist the effort as a funding partner.
 After a formal request for proposal process, the Village has hired Walker Consultants and their sub-contractor Eriksson Engineering to coordinate this effort.
 On May 20, 2019 the Village Board approved a Project Management Plan detailing expected efforts roles and responsibilities, public engagement efforts and the overall project scope.

 A Technical Advisory Group of the following representatives has also been formed to help guide the effort.
-Agendas and notes from their meetings may be found in the Village’s Agenda Center.
+Agendas from their meetings may be found in the Village’s Agenda Center.

 - Tr.
 Michael Maher, Chair of Public Works

 - Jon Krouse, Community Development Authority

 - Rachel Ellerman, Pedestrian and Bicycle Safety Committee

 An introductory Town Hall to provide an overview of the analysis and gather public input was held on Wednesday, June 26 at 1:00 pm and 6:00 pm.
 Comments from that first Town Hall were summarized in a Technical Memo.